mathiasertl/django-ca/docs/source/development.rst

 If you have an intermediate CA::

+   cat child.pem root.pem > cafile.pem
-   openssl verify -CAfile ca.crt -untrusted intermediate.crt cert.crt
+   openssl verify -CAfile cafile.pem cert.crt

 Verify that a certificate belongs to a certain private key by matching the checksum::